If you're local - come and see us! Warehouse shop at Church Farm, Rode, Somerset BA11 6AA

 200g Tender Stem Broccoli or Purple Sprouting Broccoli (if in season)

-4 Slices of The Village Baking Co Sourdough
+4 Slices of Lievito Sourdough

 A few Cherry Tomatoes, sliced